juno-fx/Helios/README.md

 - `v0.0.0-rocky-9` for Rocky Linux
 - `v0.0.0-alma-9` for Alma Linux

-Helios also ships `unstable` builds which are built directly off of the `testing` branch.
+Helios also ships `unstable` builds which are built directly off of the `main` branch.
 These builds are meant for testing and development purposes only.
 They are not meant for production use and may contain bugs or incomplete features.

 - `unstable-noble` for the latest unstable build of Ubuntu 24.04